 To integrate the information of external stimulus with the observed data, we added a hidden node for each presented stimulus, and set it to ‘1’ when the corresponding stimulus was on and ‘0’ when the stimulus was off (Figure 2B).
 We then trained CRFs models using the real data with hidden nodes.
 In this way, the nodes that are directly connected to the hidden nodes and the ones that are indirectly connected through one intermediate node are potentially involved in encoding the stimuli (Figure 2C).

 CRFs model the conditional probability of network states given the observations.
 Therefore, by treating visual stimuli as nodes and comparing the output likelihood of observing each stimulus, such models are able to predict visual stimuli from observed data.
 For example, with two visual stimuli (horizontal and vertical drifting gratings), we computed the likelihood of ph= p(xm|ym, yh=1, yv=0) and pv= p(xm|ym, yh=0, yv=1), corresponding to observing horizontal and vertical stimulus, separately.
 The relative likelihood, ph-pv, can be used to predict the presented stimuli (Figure 2D, 2F).
+To evaluate the prediction performance, we calculated three standard measurements from the number of true positives (TP), true negatives (TN), false positives (FP) and false negatives (FN): accuracy, defined as (TP+TN)/(TP+TN+FP+FN); precision, defined as TP/(TP+FP); recall, defined as TP/(TP+FN).
 Predictions made from thresholding the relative likelihood give a mean accuracy of xxx (Figure 2G), with precision xxx (Figure 2H) and recall xxx (Figure 2I).

 Emergent properties depicted from CRFs graphs

-To investigate if cortical ensembles identified by CRFs represent emergent network properties that cannot be understood by single cell activity or pair correlations we compared CRFs graphs against graphs constructed from pairwise correlation values (CC graph) between neurons, using observed spikes similarly extended by stimulus-representing hidden nodes (Figure 3A) (Bonifazi et al., 2009; Downes et al., 2012; Sadovsky and MacLean, 2014; Zuo et al., 2012)(Bonifazi et al., 2009; Downes et al., 2012; Sadovsky and MacLean, 2014; Zuo et al., 2012).
+To investigate if cortical ensembles identified by CRFs represent emergent network properties that cannot be understood by single cell activity or pair correlations we compared CRFs graphs against graphs constructed from pairwise correlation values (CC graph) between neurons, using observed spikes along with hidden nodes that represent visual stimuli (Figure 3A) (Bonifazi et al., 2009; Downes et al., 2012; Sadovsky and MacLean, 2014; Zuo et al., 2012).
 CC and CRFs graphs show significantly different density (Figure 3B) as well as distribution of node degrees, local clustering coefficient and centrality (Figure 4C-E).
 Both also show nonrandom structures indicated by a heavy tail, compared with Erdos-Renyi random graphs, which preserve the number of nodes and edges (Figure 4C-E).
 Thus CRFs and CC graphs differ from each other (Figure 4), indicating that CRFs graphs capture emergent network properties (REF) that are not detected in CC graphs.

 Identification of significant neurons from CRFs ensembles using graph theory